 - South African Textile Industry Export Council Tel: 021 959 4162

-For the different breeder associations, see the “Animal Improvement & Breeders” chapter.
+For the different breeder associations, see the “Animal Improvement & Breeders” page.

 - South African Sheepdog Association www.sasda.za.net The SA Sheepdog Association’s main objective is to introduce farmers and other interested people to sheepdogs as labour saving force.
 This is done through demonstrations and courses, as well as competitions, where breeding success is tested and the best breeding material selected according to working ability.